amirrezanadali01/shop/README.md

 # Installation

 To run this app, you need to have flutter and dart installed on your machine.
-You also need to set up firebase for your project and add your own google-services.json file.
 Then, follow these steps:
 1. Clone this repository to your local machine
 2. Open the project in your favorite IDE (I recommend VS Code or Android Studio).
-3. Run flutter pub get to install the dependencies.
+3. Run `flutter pub get` to install the dependencies.
-4. Run flutter run to launch the app on your emulator or device.
+4. Run `flutter run` to launch the app on your emulator or device.

 #  Community of developers